What is CASS™? The USPS® Coding Accuracy Support System

 CASS stands for The Coding Accuracy Support System (CASS).
-It's a tool created and used by the USPS to ensure the accuracy of software that taps into their database.
+It's a certification tool created and used by the USPS to ensure the accuracy of validation and standardization software that taps into the USPS database.

 There are a number of professional services that tap into the USPS database, like address validation for example.
 These services tap into the USPS database to serve as a USPS address checker to correct, update or double-check addresses.
 CASS gives the USPS a way to certify that the responses that service provider gives to its customers are accurate and meet USPS standards.